Organising Together across Difference

 In the UK, and indeed more broadly across the world, there is a rise in the politics of polarisation and division.
 We see it in tension around race, polarisation around ideology, and division across geographic and class lines.
 We now have a mainstream political culture that is promoting the idea that the stranger is a source of fear.

 These tensions around difference will be heightened this year as we approach a national election.
-Difference around race, culture, and race have been exploited by politicians over the past decade to win elections, and our communities and the relationships we rely on every day have been sacrificed in the name of this opportunity and fear..
+Difference around race, culture, and religion have been exploited by politicians over the past decade to win elections, and our communities and the relationships we rely on every day have been sacrificed in the name of this opportunity and fear..

 This rise of ‘big difference’ politics is antithetical to the mission of broad-based community organising, which seeks to build relationships across difference so we can build change for the common good.
 But the rise of a politics based on difference has challenged community organising, and invited Citizens UK - the home of community organising in the UK - to explore how we can strengthen our practice.